hbudinoff/hbudinoff.github.io/_pages/about.md

 ---

 I am currently a PhD student studying mechanical engineering at the University of California, Berkeley.
-I work in the Computer Aided Design and Manufacturing Lab under Professor Sara McMains.
-Computational  and geometric problems related to manufacturing.
-Add brief summary of CADML lab.
+I work in the Computer Aided Design and Manufacturing Lab under [Professor Sara McMains](http://www.me.berkeley.edu/people/faculty/sara-mcmains).
+Generally, our lab focuses on computational and geometric problems related to manufacturing.

 I completed my undergraduate degree in mechanical engineering at the University of Arizona, in Tucson, with minors in mathematics and French.
 Before I started graduate school, I worked as a design engineer at Honeywell Aerospace in Phoenix, AZ, where I worked in rotordynamics and structural groups.
 I also had the opportunity to work as a lecturer at Northern Arizona University for a year (2016-2017 school year), teaching undergraduate classes related to design.

-Outside of work, I enjoy running, biking, travelling, and eating.
+Outside of work, I enjoy running, biking, traveling, and eating.

-My CV can be found here.
+My CV can be found [here](/CV/).